Why Fall is the Perfect Time to Visit Chattanooga with Kids

 End the day with a sweet treat!
 The Hot Chocolatier bakes up seasonal treats you won’t find anywhere else.
 Let the kids munch on decorated, fall-themed sugar cookies, while you try the limited edition Spiced Blood Orange Skull Truffles made with chocolate ganache and blood orange infused with clove, cinnamon, and nutmeg.
 The in-house made caramel apples and hot chocolate will knock your socks off too, trust us!

-Begin day two by picking out a pumpkin at Blowing Springs Farm, try the kid-friendly corn maze, corn slingshot, and hayride for some old-fashioned fall fun before heading to the Chattanooga Zoo.
+Begin day two at the Chattanooga Zoo.
 Cool fall weather means the zoo’s animals are active throughout the day and you won’t break a sweat as you stroll between the Gombe Forest, Corcovado Jungle, Warner Park Ranch, and the Himalayan Passage.
-Don’t miss seeing the three baby Komodo Dragons that hatched in September!
+Don’t miss seeing the zoo's newest additions, giraffes!
 If you want to attend one of the sweetest family-friend Halloween events in Chattanooga, check out the schedule for Boo at the Zoo.

 From the apple orchard, it is a 3-minute drive to the Pumpkin Patch playground, one of the largest play areas in the region and certainly the most lovely.
 This playground in the woods encourages kids to use their imaginations, run, and explore.
 It is nirvana for kids and laid-back for parents.
 It was created by parents in the community over 25 years ago and just completed a major update in 2018.
 The hillside slides will bring out your inner child and thrill the kids.
 Win-win!